AML CTF compliance checklist for real estate agents Australia 2026

 What You Need to Have in Place

 Before facilitating any property sale, purchase, or transfer from 1 July 2026, your agency must have a formal AML/CTF program in place.
-We recommend aiming for May 2026 to give yourself time to review, refine, and train your team before the deadline hits.
+We recommend aiming for May 2026 to give yourself time to review, refine, and train your team before the deadline.

-Your program must be tailored to your agency's size and risk profile, and it needs to clearly document how you identify, assess, and manage risk.
+Your program must be tailored to your agency's size and risk profile, with clear documentation of how you identify, assess, and manage risk.
 At a minimum, it should cover:

 • Customer identification: verifying who you are dealing with before you transact